jbush001/NyuziProcessor/CONTRIBUTING.md

 - Use unique and unique0 in front of case statements wherever appropriate.
 Don't use full_case/parallel_case pragmas.
 - assert should only be used inside an always_ff and shouldn't be reachable when reset is high.
-Otherwise it may be trippped incorrectly.
+Otherwise it may be tripped incorrectly.